-You must establish IP address information for the switch to obtain management access through the network.
+You must establish IP address information for the stack to obtain management access through the network.
 This can be done in either of the following ways:

 Manual - You have to input the information, including IP address and subnet mask.
-If your management station is not in the same IP subnet as the switch, you will also need to specify the default gateway router.
+If your management station is not in the same IP subnet as the stack's master unit, you will also need to specify the default gateway router.

-Dynamic - The switch sends IP configuration requests to BOOTP or DHCP address allocation servers on the network
+Dynamic - The switch sends IP configuration requests to BOOTP or DHCP address allocation servers on the network.